esp-rs/esp-idf-hal/esp-idf-sys/README.md

     > ⚠️
     > A setting contained in a more specific defaults file will override the
     > same setting specified in a less specific one.
+For example, in a debug
+    > build, flags in `sdkconfig.debug` override those in `sdkconfig.defaults`.

 - ### *`esp_idf_sdkconfig`*, `$ESP_IDF_SDKCONFIG`